guidotiana/Milbinding/README.md

 # Tutorial

 In this Repository, we also provide a Tutorial on how to use our trained equivariant graph encoder to obtain the encoded matrixes (fingerprints) discussed in the paper.
 We also show how to use the trained Random Forest to make a binding prediction between a ligand and a pocket using the encoded matrixes.
-The tutorial might be found in the _Milbinding.ipynb_ notebook
+The tutorial can be found in the _Milbinding.ipynb_ notebook.